HK-0712/4507_manus_version/report/3_Design_Patterns.md

 }
 ```

-The factory have one main method `createCommand()` that take command code (like "c", "a", "d") and return appropriate Command object.
+The factory has one main method `createCommand()` that takes command code (like "c", "a", "d") and returns appropriate Command object.

 **How It Works:**
-1. User type command code in Main
+1. User types command code in Main
-2. Main pass the code to CommandFactory
+2. Main passes the code to CommandFactory
-3. Factory create the correct Command object
+3. Factory creates the correct Command object
-4. Factory handle all user input needed for that command
+4. Factory handles all user input needed for that command
-5. Factory return ready-to-execute Command back to Main
+5. Factory returns ready-to-execute Command back to Main

 **Benefits in Our System:**
 - Main class don't need to know details of creating commands